Project Alvarium creates the first Data Confidence Fabric capable of measuring data trust.

 (BERLIN, GERMANY -- February 9, 2021) IOTA Foundation, a non-profit focused on distributed ledger technology and the machine economy, and Dell Technologies introduce a world-first demonstration that measures the trustworthiness of data.
 Modern industries often rely on automated decision-making systems for business-critical functions.
 At a time of vastly increasing data volumes, the trustworthiness of the data that drives these decisions is difficult to assess.
 Project Alvarium provides a measurable way of evaluating the confidence in data before it is used by an application.

-The upcoming demonstration paves the way for initial integration into hardware or software, and is principally aligned with industries or organizations that require a high level of compliance or supervision.
-It is an industry proof point that trust on the edge can be measured.
+The upcoming demonstration paves the way for initial integration into hardware or software and is principally aligned with industries or organizations that require a high level of compliance or supervision.
+It is an industry proof-point that trust on the edge can be measured.
 Read more to learn how Dell Technologies and Intel plan to leverage DCF in combination with Confidential Computing for privacy-preserving edge deployments.
 The presence of a Data Confidence Fabric allows for a host of new business opportunities and services.
-An obvious use case would be any industry that has a high degree of compliance or regulatory demands with fine grained access and revocation controls for sanctioned use, without loss of attribution opportunities.
+An obvious use case would be an industry that has a high degree of compliance or regulatory demands with fine-grained access and revocation controls for sanctioned use, without loss of attribution opportunities.

 “We’re coming to a convergence in technologies and a growth in data utilization, but for that to succeed at scale, we need to be able to trust the data that we’re using,” said Dominik Schiener, Co-Founder of the IOTA Foundation.